Saint Joseph's in Indiana will suspend operations

 The statement added that the board considered either "significant operational restructuring" or shutting down the college, but that it lacked money for the former and wanted to preserve a chance for the college to be revived.

 The college, a Roman Catholic institution, has operated since 1891.
-It has a 180-acre campus in Rensselaer, Indiana, about midway between Chicago and Indianapolis.
+It has a 180-acre campus in Rensselaer, Ind., about midway between Chicago and Indianapolis.

 The suspension of operations at Saint Joseph's comes at a time of growing concern over the finances of small, tuition-dependent private colleges that lack large endowments or other financial resources.

-Dowling College shut down in the summer filed for Chapter 11 bankruptcy protection in December, moving to sell its two campuses on Long Island after shutting down this summer due to financial problems.
+Dowling College filed for Chapter 11 bankruptcy protection in December, moving to sell its two campuses on New York's Long Island after shutting down last summer due to financial problems.
 St. Catharine College in Kentucky was shut down in July.
 Marian Court College closed in 2015.
 Moody's has predicted that the number of private college closures will increase over past levels.

 Finances have been of paramount concern at Saint Joseph's.
 Its accreditor, the Higher Learning Commission, placed the college on probation in November.
 The commission's explanation for the action said that the college was in violation of the accreditor's standard that "the institution’s resource base supports its current educational programs and its plans for maintaining and strengthening their quality in the future."